cmateu/galstreams/README.md

 ### DESCRIPTION:

 The new and improved *galstreams* Library of Stellar Streams in the Milky Way (v1.0) is introduced.
-Stellar streams are now supported as track SkyCoord objects (Track6D), rather than the Footprint objects provided in the previoues version (v0.1).
+Stellar streams are now supported as track SkyCoord objects (Track6D), rather than the Footprint objects provided in the previous version (v0.1).
 The main new features of the library are:

 -  Celestial, distance, proper motion and radial velocity tracks for each stream (pm/vrad when available) stored as astropy SkyCoord objects
 -  Stream's (heliocentric) coordinate frame realised as astropy reference frame